 And I want to create more bonus material for my two courses that I created last year which I’m really proud of.
 I want to give more bonus material, market those courses more, create excellent content for those who have bought them already.

-And I really want to improve my writing.
+And I really want to improve my writing and copywriting.
 I already bought, bought two storytelling books, two writing craft books, and I’m watching Masterclass and I love the classes in Masterclass from other writers and directors.
 I really want to improve because I saw in the last year I improved a lot through learning and practicing, writing irregularly and learning.

 And it helped me and I want to keep doing that and I’m going to keep improving my language, my writing craft, and getting better in what I do.